Chart Color Schemes

 Population growth drivers in Cardiff are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Cardiff (NSW) statistical area (Lv2)'s population is estimated at around 6,685.
+The population of the suburb of Cardiff (NSW) is estimated to be around 6,685 as of Feb 2026.
 This reflects an increase of 367 people since the 2021 Census, which reported a population of 6,318 people.
-The change is inferred from the resident population of 6,566, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,295 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Cardiff's growth of 5.8% since the 2021 census exceeded the SA3 area (4.0%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+The change is inferred from the resident population of 6,566 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,295 persons per square kilometer.
+Cardiff's growth rate of 5.8% since the 2021 census exceeded the SA3 area's growth rate of 4.1%.
+Population growth was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of national non-metropolitan areas is projected, with the area expected to grow by 1,157 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for national non-metropolitan areas, with the suburb expected to grow by 1,161 persons to 2041, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population